UK > Graduate School > Current Students > Preparation of Theses and Dissertations > Electronic Dissertation Preparation Instructions

 - Pre-published Materials: Students should be first authors on any publications based on their dissertation work.
 This reflects the primary creative role students should play in the organization, development, and execution of their research with guidance from the advisory committee.
 If a student is not first author on a manuscript presenting the dissertation research, then written approval must be obtained from the Director of Graduate Studies for the work to be included in the dissertation.
 Written verification of DGS approval must be presented to The Graduate School with the Thesis Approval Sheet.
 Any of the student's work that has been previously published must be appropriately referenced within the dissertation.
 It is the student's responsibility to contact journal editors regarding an individual journal's copyright regulations prior to publication with that journal.
 The journal may hold the copyright to the material, and a request for release should be made prior to reproducing that material in the dissertation.

 - Proprietary Content: In certain circumstances, the dissertation may contain information of a proprietary nature.
-The Graduate School will honor requests to hold a thesis for six months and with possible renewal for another six months prior to releasing it for publication and archiving in the UK Libraries.
+The Graduate School will honor requests to hold a dissertation for six months and with possible renewal for another six months prior to releasing it for publication and archiving in the UK Libraries.
 A written request must be presented to the Dean of The Graduate School that specifies substantive reasons why the dissertation should be held; this request should be endorsed by the Major Professor and the Director of Graduate Studies.

 WARNING : While the Graduate School will check the dissertation for proper format and pagination at the time of submission, it cannot assume any responsibility for editing or correcting the dissertation.
 Therefore, each author should take care to proof for spelling and format, as well as the inclusion of all components, before bringing the dissertation to the Graduate School for final submission.
 Note that the Graduate School cannot accept replacement copies or other changes once the final dissertation has been submitted.